 Q: Can I use my own vendors for maintenance?

 A: Marchant Property Management does not own a maintenance company and we don't add surcharges on maintenance.
 For that reason, we would be happy to have one of your vendors contact our maintenance department to see if they meet our vendor qualifications.
 In addition to being fully insured, a vendor must agree to a certain level of quality, response time and warranty provisions.

 Q: Do I have to allow pets?

-A: No. As the owner of the property it is your decision whether to allow pets or not.
+A: As the owner of the property it is your decision whether to allow pets or not.
 If you do not accept pets, you can expect to eliminate approximately 70% of potential applicants, and it could be substantially more difficult to rent your home.
+If you do not allow pets, it may double or even triple the time it takes to rent your property.
 Owners have the option to allow either/or cats and dogs.
 In addition, owners can restrict the breed, age, and weight of pets.
-If you allow pets, we typically charge a monthly Pet Rent of $25 per pet and resident will sign a pet agreement.
+If you allow pets, we charge and retain reasonable pet fees and we will guarantee to cover any pet damage of up to $2,000 above the security deposit at no charge to the owner.
 We also use a 3rd party Pet Screening process.
 Please watch the video here for additional information: https://www.youtube.com/watch?v=HNwkiEOZvGs&feature=youtu.be

 Q: Do I have to provide pest control?

 A: Our leases state that if there is evidence of a pest problem within the first 3 days of the lease, then the owner is responsible for paying for pest control.
 Any future pest control would be paid for by the tenant.

 A: Unless the HOA provides any included utilities, the tenants are responsible for having all the utilities in their own name.
 In addition, Marchant has partnered with Citizen Home Solutions, which is a free concierge service that helps tenants connect all utilities with one phone call.